thebrothersjourney/thebrothersjourney.com/source/_posts/getting-started.md

 extends: _layouts.post
 section: content
 title: Getting Started
-date: 2019-01-21
+date: 2018-12-25
-subtitle: Getting started with the Jigsaw Casper starter template
+description: Getting started with the Jigsaw blog starter template
-image: /assets/images/getting-started.jpg
-tags: [getting-started]
+cover_image: /assets/img/post-cover-image-2.png
+featured: true
+categories: [configuration]
 ---

 This is a starter template for creating a beautiful, customizable blog with minimal effort.
-You’ll only have to change a few settings and you’re ready to go.
+You’ll only have to change a few settings and you’re ready to go.<!-- more -->

 ## Configuration